 Bringing It All Together

-Using RTPs in the manner discussed above can significantly ease administrator burden by enabling the creation of flexible rulesets that work in a variety of situations.
+Using RTPs in the manner discussed above can significantly ease administrator burdens by enabling the creation of flexible rulesets that work in a variety of situations.
 If this approach was not taken, a single ruleset could not be used, and an administrator would potentially have to manually run multiple business rules one after another.
 Another option would be to create two separate rulesets, one with the Copy Act to Fcst calculation included and the other ruleset with the Copy Act to Fcst rule omitted.
 Neither of these alternatives are desirable because the first option increases administrative burden and creates additional room for error, while the second option adds an extra, unnecessary artifact to the application.
 Thus, the moral of the story is to use numeric RTPs with LOOP/ENDLOOP statements when flexibility is needed within business rules or rulesets.